Sign Up

 Chestek PLLC v.
 Vidal

-The New Civil Liberties Alliance urges the Supreme Court to hear Chestek PLLC v.
+The New Civil Liberties Alliance urged the Supreme Court to hear Chestek PLLC v.
 Vidal and stop the U.S. Patent and Trademark Office from eschewing notice-and-comment rulemaking.
 PTO should not be issuing rules that profoundly affect the economy without public input or considering all relevant information.
 The U.S. Court of Appeals for the Federal Circuit issued a mistaken decision below effectively erasing a statute that requires PTO to follow a notice-and-comment process before promulgating its rules.
-NCLA is asking the Supreme Court to reverse the Federal Circuit’s error and restore PTO’s Congressionally required accountability to the public.
+NCLA asked the Supreme Court to reverse the Federal Circuit’s error and restore PTO’s Congressionally required accountability to the public.

 Although PTO is only permitted to promulgate “procedural” rules, the agency’s decisions carry major economic impact.
 Congress deliberately enacted 35 U.S.C. § 2(b)(2)(B) to require PTO to engage in a notice-and-comment process prior to rulemaking.
 Neglecting well-established statutory interpretation methods, the Federal Circuit failed to give effect to the Congressional enactment, essentially reading § 2(b)(2)(B) out of the Patent Act and freeing the PTO to make rules without any democratic accountability.